MatthewPeterKelly/OptimTraj/README.md

 ## What sort of problems does TrajOpt solve?

-#### Examples, no math:
+#### Examples:
-- Cart-Pole: a cart that travels on a horizontal rail, with pendulum hanging from it.
+- Cart-pole: a cart that travels on a horizontal rail, with pendulum hanging from it.
 Find the force profile to apply to the cart to swing-up the pendulum, starting from rest.
 - Compute the gait (joint angles, rates, and torques) for a walking robot that minimizes the energy used while walking.
 - Find a minimum-thrust orbit transfer trajectory for a satellite.

 #### Details:

+TrajOpt finds the optimal trajectory for a dynamical system.
+This trajectory is a sequence of controls (expressed as a function) that moves the dynamical system between two points in state space.
+The trajectory will minimize some cost function, which is typically an integral along the trajectory.
+The trajectory will also satisfy a set user-defined constraints.

 TrajOpt solves problems with
 - continuous dynamics